lsndr/yuow/README.md

 `Yuow` is a generic implementation of Unity of Work, Repository and IdentityMap patterns built on top of [Knex](http://knexjs.org/) library.

-With `yuow` you can build a truly isolated domain model.
+With `Yuow` you can build a truly isolated domain model.

 1. [Quick Start](#quick-start)
 2. [Options](#options)